Occupational Safety and Health

 Supplier Management

-• When new suppliers are introduced, the Company verifies that they meet the basic requirements for occupational safety and health management certification
+• When new suppliers are introduced, the Company verifies that they meet the basic requirements for occupational safety and health management system certification

 Internal audit

-Occupational Safety and Health Education and Training
+Education and Training on Occupational Safety and Health

 Hazardous Substance Management